structureddynamics/OSF-Datasets-Management-Tool/README.md

     > dataset get deleted, recreated and re-imported into the structWSF instance.
     > This parameter will be considered when: forceReload = "true"
     > IMPORTANT NOTE: this means that all the modifications that haven't been
-    >                 saved in the serialized file used by the DSF will be lost!!
+    >                 saved in the serialized file used by the DMT will be lost!!

 *   `forceReloadSolrIndex` - *optional*